OliverKlukas/find-file-duplicates/README.md

-# TODO's
-- add unit testing
-- add newer java functionality like streams instead of for loops or at least be consistent
-- add good comments or remove too verbose ones.
-- error handling needs to be unique for each case. -> make more professional
-- remove references to isar aerospace application here.
-- add a linter?
-- optimize code
-- add gif to repository.
-- do I need to make this whole thing a .jar? or what is a library here?

 # find-file-duplicates
 Hi there :wave:!
 This is my implementation for the challenge set by Isar Aerospace...
 [TODO: finish intro text]